IntroSDE/introsde/lab03/README.md

 * Remember, put your code in your local workspace ('myworkspace'), just to avoid future conflicts if things change in the official repository.
 For this exercise, create a copy of the HealthProfileExample as a starting point.
 * Make a copy of the HealthProfileReader that replaces the HashMap for people.xml and using Xpath implement:
-    * Methods like getWeight and getHeight given a person’s name and lastname
+    * Methods like getWeight and getHeight given a person���s name and lastname
     * A method that accepts name as parameter and prints persons HealthProfile
     * A method that accepts weight and an operator (=, > , <) as parameters and prints people that fulfill that condition.